andrewbaxter/lunk/readme.md

-Lunk is an event graph processing library.
+Lunk is an event graph processing library, typically for chaining callbacks in user interfaces (think Rx/Reactive or Observable).
+I mostly use it with WASM, but I've used it with Gtk too.

-The expected use case is user interfaces, where user events (clicks, typing) can set off cascades of other changes and computation.
-Specifically, WASM/web user interfaces (since it's single threaded) but this could also reasonably be used with other single-threaded UI libraries like Gtk.

 Most web UI frameworks include their own event graph processing tools: Sycamore has signals, Dioxus and others have similar.
 This is a standalone tool, for use without a framework (i.e. with Gloo and other a la carte tools).

-Compared to other tools, this library focuses on ease of use, flexibility, and composition with common language structures rather than on performance (although it appears to be pretty fast anyway).
+Compared to other tools, this library focuses on ease of use, flexibility, and composition with common language structures rather than on performance (although it appears to be decently fast anyway).

 - You can represent a full graph